MacDoland/technical-test-front-end-main/README.md

 There is definitely opportunity to reuse some of the lists for example passing a farm_id to the Turbines component and having it only display a subset but I think I'm going to do it the simple way first and then optimise after if I can find a nice way to correlate the route params with a different url call.

+### Things I would improve

+* React Data Client (Rest-Hooks) has a peer dependency mismatch an expects a lower version of React and react-dom.
+However lowering version breaks my tests so I did an override in package.json.
+If I had noticed earlier I may have went with a different direction however forcing react 18 does not seem to impact its function.
+(Thankfully!)

-I couldn't quite get it working but I was attempting to create a generic ListView component that could recieve a RestEndPoint to call for its data.
+* I couldn't quite get it working but I was attempting to create a generic ListView component that could recieve a RestEndPoint to call for its data.
 That would cut down on the number of components to maintain and test.